 1. Attend an information session

-- The OUR holds regular information sessions that introduce the basics of undergraduate research.
+- The Office of Undergraduate Research holds regular information sessions that introduce the basics of undergraduate research.

 - Start here to get an overview of the benefits and models of research, how to identify opportunities, and the dos and don’ts of approaching professors about assistantships.

 - Conducting research as an undergrad can benefit you in many ways, enhancing your skillset, your understanding of course content, and your applications for jobs or graduate school.